SteamDeckHomebrew/decky-plugin-template/README.md

 sudo npm i -g pnpm
 ```

-### Installation

-1. Clone the repository to use as an example for making your plugin.
+### Keep Your Plugin Updated

-2. In your clone of the repository run these commands:
+1. In your plugin's repository run these commands:
    1. ``pnpm i``
    2. (Optional, needed to solve build errors)
        1. ``pnpm update decky-frontend-lib --latest``
    3. ``pnpm run build``
-3. You should do this every time you make changes to your plugin.
+2. You should perform numbers 1 and 3 every time you make changes to your plugin.

 ### Distribution